gdimit01/simple-ecommerce/frontend/README.md

 # React + TypeScript + Vite

+cd frontend
+yarn dev
+yarn build

+cd backend
+yarn dev
+yarn build

+server.ts runs on localhost:3000

+# TO DO

+- [x] Add ESLint rules for React and TypeScript
+- [ ] Correct the purchases and userdashboard so that you have a list of purchased items as opposed to overwritting it on the same one
+- [ ] Add Prettier config
+- [ ] Add Jest for testing
+- [ ] Add Cypress for end-to-end testing
+- [ ] Add Tailwind CSS for styling
+- [ ] Add React Router for navigation
+- [ ] Add Redux for state management
+- [ ] Add MongoDB for database integration
+- [ ] Add authentication and authorization functionality
+- [ ] Add Docker for containerization
+- [ ] Add CI/CD pipeline for deployment

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: